unusual-thoughts/etincelle/readme.md

 <always empty>
 C2 01 00 00 00 <length>
 <Devialet.CallMeMaybe.Request or Devialet.CallMeMaybe.Reponse>
-...                     \ Usually these are absent,
+...                     ┐ Usually these are absent, as there is only one C2 01 00 00 00 <length> │ protobuf for requests or responses.
+But a special
-C2 01 00 00 00 <length> | as there is only one protobuf
+<nth protobuf>          │ RPC that lists all properties uses them
-<nth protobuf>          | for requests or responses.
+...                     ┘
-...                     / But a special RPC lists all properties C2 00 00 00 00 <length> (note second byte == 0)
+C2 00 00 00 00 <length> (note second byte == 0)
 <last protobuf>
 ```